Atamate uses the Bluetooth Mesh wireless protocol to make a building smart, which introduces a constant microwave background.

 Those conclusions are straightforward: don't shut yourself in your microwave oven and you'll be fine.
 All the evidence is that microwaves have no effect on us at the power density that phones and Bluetooth devices produce them.

-If you'd like to know more about Bluetooth in smart homes and how Atamate uses it, please ask us on this form and we'll be happy to answer.
+If you'd like to know more about Bluetooth in smart homes and how Atamate uses it, please ask us on this form or download our whitepaper on services in eco homes.